pygfx/pygfx/docs/transparency.rst

 Objects that don't write depth are usually drawn after objects that do write depth.
-In Pygfx, the default value of ``material.depth_write`` is True when ``material.mix_mode`` is "opaque" or "stochastic", and False otherwise.
+In Pygfx, the default value of ``material.depth_write`` is True when ``material.alpha_method`` is "opaque" or "stochastic", and False otherwise.

 List of transparency use-cases